s-20/unnamed/SpecialAbilities.md

-# Special Abilities
+# Special Abilities (WIP)

-Special Abilities is a cath-call category for things like super powers, magic, hyper-skills, cybernetics, and so on.
-In short, Special Abilities cover all the abilities that are beyond the norm for a given campaign.
+Special Ability is a catch-call category for things like super powers, magic, hyper-skills, cybernetics, and so on.
+SPecial Abilities ar eused to represent the supernatural, the superhuman, and anything else beyond the reach of mortals.

-This nebulous definition is intentional; what qualifies as "special" can very from game to game.
+This nebulous definition is intentional; what qualifies as special can very from game to game.
 In a campaign set in the Cloud City of the Winged Elves, the power of flight isn't a special ability, it's a given, and not having it is a [Tangle](Tangles.md).

 ## Basics

 Special Abilities are defined individually for each character, and are set up in broad terms, using a few sentences to outline them.
 Some Special Abilities rely just on this description and the application of [Energy](Energy.md), while others rely on a Framework.

 Using a Special Ability either relies on using it descriptively in a scene, or pulling dice for a check based on appropriate [Characteristics](Characteristics.md).
-This makes them operate like other Characteristics - if there are stakes and a chance of failure, or if degrees of success couldhave interesting story impact, you pull dice for a check.
-Otherwise, you describe what happens and move on.
+Special Abilities expand your capabilities to include the

 ### Pulling Dice